sankalp6115/Mini-Melodious/README.md

-# 🎵 Mini Window Music Player
+# 🎵 Mini Melodious - Music Player

 A **simple, lightweight, and pleasant-to-use** desktop music player built with **Electron.js**.
 It fetches music files from your **local directory**, remembers your library for future sessions, and provides all the **essential controls** you’d expect from a basic music player — all in a compact, minimal window.